Community Connect

 10 a.m. – 11:30 a.m., Fourth Fridays

 Learn about the history, present and future of OSU’s growing university campus in Bend.
-After a classroom session, you’ll divide into two smaller groups.
-While one explores campus buildings and their public art on foot, the other will tour the expansion site in a comfortable van, before alternating.
+After a classroom session, you’ll explore campus buildings and their public art, view the expansion site and learn about the innovative work underway to develop Oregon's newest university campus.
 Formal and informal groups welcome.

 For groups of 12-24.